2019 Traffic Records Forum

 ATSIP would like to Thank all participants of the 2019 Traffic Records Forum!
 We look forward to seeing you next year in Nashville, TN for the 2020 forum!

-Our host hotel is the lovely, Renaissance Austin Hotel, which is located within easy walking distance of shopping and dining locations, and a short cab ride to Austin's entertainment districts.
+Our host hotel was the lovely, Renaissance Austin Hotel, which is located within easy walking distance of shopping and dining locations, and a short cab ride to Austin's entertainment districts.

-ATSIP IS PLEASED TO ANNOUNCE NADIA ANDERSON AS OUR OPENING SESSION SPEAKER
+ATSIP WAS PLEASED TO HAVE NADIA ANDERSON AS OUR OPENING SESSION SPEAKER

 Nadia is Uber's global public policy lead for road and traffic safety.
 Nadia will be highlighting Uber's recent programs and strategies including the use of data and technology to create innovative safety measures for their drivers and the communities they serve.
 Nadia and her team at Uber are committed to solving some of the toughest challenges we're facing as a society, as we strive toward the goal of sustainable and inclusive cities for all.